-- Incorporating street trees - Providing a stronger connection to the reservoir - Expansion of multi-use path/trails north and south - Consolidating town offices into a building downtown - Improvements to the Jackson Street and Mail St. Linterse ion - Exploring opportunities to activate Vinegar Hill log and atterfront as a meaningful public space - Expand programming with temporar community events in the downtown - Develop an agribusiness hub at the NRG ate - Façade improvements on older bodings, presuring historic character - Improvements to Red Brid lawk to you public access to the reservoir and an expanded trail network - Gateways for the down own area enhance placemaking efforts
+- Incorporating street trees - Providing a stronger connection to the reservoir - Expansion of multi-use path/trails north and south - Consolidating town offices into a building downtown - Improvements to the Jackson Street and Main Street intersection - Exploring opportunities to activate Vinegar Hill along the waterfront as a meaningful public space - Expand programming with temporary community events in the downtown - Develop an agribusiness hub at the NRG site - Façade improvements on older buildings, preserving historic character - · Improvements to Red Bridge Park to allow public access to the reservoir and an expanded trail network - Gateways for the downtown area to enhance placemaking efforts

-The plan's conclusion guide, the prioritication of projects, with the first two projects being façade improvements and streetscape improvements.
-Aes' etic improvements are considered one of the first steps towards enhancing the downtown area.
+The plan's conclusion guides the prioritization of projects, with the first two projects being façade improvements and streetscape improvements.
+Aesthetic improvements are considered one of the first steps towards enhancing the downtown area.